Best Homeowners Insurance in Connecticut (2026)

 Get Multiple Quotes

-Compare quotes from at least three insurers; rates vary between providers.
+Compare quotes from at least three insurers since rates vary considerably between providers.
 Shop through direct insurers, independent agents and online platforms.
-Request quotes with identical coverage limits and deductibles for accurate comparisons.
-Ask about discounts for fire-resistant materials and protective devices common in Connecticut homes.
+Request quotes with identical coverage limits and deductibles to ensure accurate comparisons.
+Ask each insurer about discounts based on your home's age, construction and safety features.

 insurance2 icon